monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 excerpt: According to my calculations, a whopping 97.43% reduction in unit cost of data entry can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model’s behaviour).
 This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
 ---

 I was doing a few back-of-the-napkin calculations for some business clients about how cost-effective generative AI could be in their project.

 According to my calculations, a whopping **97.43% reduction in unit cost of data entry** could be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model's behaviour).

-I wanted to share my thoughts using a concrete fictional example.
+I wanted to share my thoughts using a concrete example.
 There is also a simple calculator embedded inside this case study for folks who are interested in playing around with the numbers.

-# Concrete scenario: Newspaper Article Reclassification
+# The Scenario: Newspaper Article Reclassification

-In this fictional scenario, we will take on the role of the software engineering department of a large online newspaper.
+In this hypothetical scenario, we will take on the role of the software engineering department of a large online newspaper.
 We have just received a request for a new feature which requires manual data entry on an ongoing basis.

 I will first describe this new feature request.
 Then, I will show how this task could be completed by humans; and then show how we can write code to complete this task, and finally compare the two approaches side by side.